 The fact is that the longer caregivers provide care, the more likely they are to report that their own physical or mental health is fair or poor, especially those caregivers in more complex or demanding care situations.That includes those who are the primary caregivers or who have the additional stress of holding down a job (six in 10 caregivers are employed).

-A June 2015 research report, Caregiving in the U.S.joint effort of the National Alliance for Caregiving and AARP, found that, on average, caregivers spend 24.4 hours a week providing care to their loved ones.
+A June 2015 research report, Caregiving in the U.S., a joint effort of the National Alliance for Caregiving and AARP, found that, on average, caregivers spend 24.4 hours a week providing care to their loved ones.
 Nearly one-quarter (23%) of them provide 41 or more hours of care a week.
 Caregiving is particularly time-intensive for those caring for a spouse or partner (44.6 hours a week), the report finds.
 Read More...

 No comments: